-The five applications, plus the two existing aggregate operators (Granite Construction and Schwarzgruber and Sons), and the areas proposed for rezoning to add the SGR overlay, comprise the OCMP boundary.
-The OCMP boundary, which includes 3,073 acres, Since approval of the OCMP in 1996 the County has approved seven mining permits allowing for removal of a total of million tons of material on 1,900 acres (2,464 total acres for combined mining operations).
+Since approval of the OCMP in 1996, the County has approved seven mining permits allowing for removal of a total of 176 million tons of material on 1,900 acres (2,464 total acres for combined mining operations).
 Unless extended, one of these permits will expire in 2027, four in 2028, one in 2029, and one in 2041.
 Approved mining areas are designated Sand and Gravel Overlay (SG-O) on the County Zoning Map.
 Future planned but not approved mining is zoned Sand and Gravel Reserve Overlay (SGR-O).
 There are currently 1,001 acres designated in this category.
 In addition, some areas of additional likely mining have been identified on another 1,188 acres through work done for the draft Yolo Habitat Conservation Plan/Natural Community Conservation Plan (HCP/NCCP).
-Figure 5 identifies represents those areas where mining is approved or reasonably foreseeable over the next 50 years (see Figure 4).
+Figure 5 identifies those areas where mining is approved or reasonably foreseeable over the next 50 years.